 Hikers can continue along the road from Lago Escondido to Bahia de los Troncos and Bahia López.
 However, we headed out to the road and followed it back towards Mirador del Moreno.
 The trail leaves the road again, skirting along the shores of Lago Moreno.
 The lake is absolutely beautiful with blue water, mountain vistas, and many little rock outcroppings to hang out on.
 We stopped to enjoy our packed lunch and relax along the water.

 Bosque de Arrayanes

 The last stop on our loop was the Bosque de Arrayanes.
 This small detour off the main trail took us on a wooden boardwalk through a small forest of Arrayan trees.
-The trees looked like something out of a fairytale with their unique orange bark.
+The trees looked like something out of a fairytale with their unique shapes and orange bark.